adriens/tickets-resto-nc-sdk/README.md

 - [x] Deal with htmlunit
 - [x] Deal with Apache POI
 - [x] Discover advanced features of Google Spreadsheets : dashboatd, reporting, mobile apps based on spreadsheets, ...
+- [x] Getting fun as we gain the power on the data